 Founded in 1964, our College Readiness program has provided approximately 22,635 low-income students with guidance and encouragement to pursue higher learning.
 This past year we provided college and financial aid counseling to more than 1,200 low-income students in two public high schools and four middle schools in East Harlem, Harlem and the Upper East Side, the majority of whom are prospective first-generation college students.
 Other services include tutoring, SAT prep, college trips and summer enrichment programs.
-This year, we provided services to 224 high school seniors, helping them graduate on time and navigate the college selection, admissions and financial aid processes.
+This year, we provided services to 183 high school seniors, helping them graduate on time and navigate the college selection, admissions and financial aid processes.
 Students received acceptances from such schools as Macaulay Honors College at the City University of New York, New York University, Spelman College, the University of Connecticut, the University of Rhode Island, Syracuse University, Howard University, St. John's University, Fordham University, and State University of New York campuses at Albany, Binghamton, Cobleskill, Fredonia, New Paltz, Oswego and Stony Brook.
-Of the 252 seniors we served in the 2015-2016 school year-the most year for which we have complete data at this time-98% graduated on time and 93% enrolled in post-secondary education.
+In the 2016-2017 school year, our College Readiness Program served seniors in two high school locations: Talent Unlimited High School and Esperanza Preparatory Academy.
+Ninety eight percent (180) graduated and 87% (159) headed to college this fall.